 Lead poisoning is a serious matter that should not be taken lightly.
 Children’s body is more vulnerable in absorbing leads than adults.
 Babies and toddlers that often put their hands into their mouth will have a higher chance of directly inhaling to lead.
 This could affect their brains development and nervous systems from functioning properly.
 Expose to high levels of lead may cause anemia, weakness, fetal development problems, SIDS, kidney, and brain damage.
 Lead is also classified as a probable human carcinogen.

 Lead is still a worldwide problem especially for third world country that focuses on industrial growth.
 City folk like you and I would have little to worry about.
 Still, there are lead home test kit or professional inspector to hire if you are unsure.
 If you are staying in an old house, get a professional lead paint remover to do your bid. discard any old suspicious items with saturated paint.
-A HEPA air purifier would also help to clear out any harmful toxic contaminants.
+A Large HEPA air purifier would also help to clear out any harmful toxic contaminants.

 - Sources – Mostly from basement and old houses, floor, walls, drains, water exposed to radon